-At a minimum, the Ministry recommends that resource teachers/consultants hold a diploma in Early Childhood Education (ECE), from an Ontario College of Applied Arts and Technology ECE program, or from an institution recognized by the College of Early Childhood Educators, have additional training/experience/education related to working with children with special needs, and hold a first aid certificate.
-Additional requirements for resource teachers/consultants directly employed by licensed child care operators are outlined in s.
-60 of Ontario Regulation 262 made under the Day Nurseries Act.
+At a minimum, the ministry recommends that resource teachers/consultants hold a diploma in Early Childhood Education (ECE), from an Ontario College of Applied Arts and Technology ECE program, or from an institution recognized by the College of Early Childhood Educators, have additional training/experience/education related to working with children with special needs, and hold a first aid certificate.
+Additional requirements for resource teachers/consultants directly employed by child care licensees are outlined in section 55 of O. Reg.
+137/15 made under the Child Care and Early Years Act, 2014.